 One of the most common forms of 2FA is SMS two-factor authentication (SMS 2FA), where a code is sent to the user’s mobile phone via SMS text to verify their identity.
 While SMS 2FA is considered a relatively secure form of 2FA, it’s not without its flaws.

-2FA Is Vulnerable to SMS Interception
+SMS 2FA Is Vulnerable to Interception

 One of the biggest security flaws with SMS 2FA is the possibility of SMS interception.
 This occurs when a malicious actor intercepts the SMS message containing the verification code.
 They then use this code to gain access to the user’s account even if they don’t know the password.
 This is done through techniques such as SIM swapping where the attacker takes control of the victim’s cell phone number.

-Two-Factor Authentication Is Vulnerable to Social Engineering
+SMS 2FA Is Vulnerable to Social Engineering Attacks

 Delays in Receiving SMS